1. What is Regression Testing?

 – New functionality comes in:

-It is one of the important stages to initiate the regression testing process.
 Whenever the developers introduce new code, they don’t fully concentrate on its compatibility with the existing code and hence the software regression testing should be taken up to find any possible issues within software.

 – Changes in Existing functionality: